Chain-of-Action: Trajectory Autoregressive Modeling for Robotic Manipulation: Conclusion

 \para{Simulation setup} We conduct simulation experiments using RLBench~\cite{James2019RLBenchTR}, a widely-used benchmark built on CoppeliaSim and interfaced via PyRep.
 The robot is a 7-DoF Franka Emika Panda mounted behind a tabletop workspace.
 Observations are collected from four RGB cameras (front, left shoulder, right shoulder, and wrist).
 Images are rendered at a resolution of $128 \times 128$.

-\para{Baseline} We compare our method against three representative visuo-motor policies: ACT, Diffusion Policy (DP), and Octo~\cite{octo_2023}.
-For ACT and DP, we follow the RLBench training protocol introduced in~\cite{shridharGenerativeImageAction}.
-To better show the effectiveness of our modeling paradigm, we align our basic architecture with ACT, applying modifications mainly in the transformer decoder, as detailed in Section~\ref{sec:Implement}.
-For Octo, we adopt the official fine-tuning instructions.
-Note that Octo benefits from large-scale pretraining, and is therefore not directly comparable to our method in terms of data scale.
-The performance of these baselines, for example perfect results on tasks such as \textit{Sweep Dust} and competitive performance on others (see Table~\ref{tab:task_success}), confirms that all reference models are properly trained.
+\para{Baseline} We compare our method against representative approaches from three categories: (1) training visuomotor policies from scratch, including ACT and Diffusion Policy (DP); (2) finetuned generalist robotic policies, represented by Octo~\cite{octo_2023}; (3) 3D-based hierarchical methods, including PerAct~\cite{shridharPerceiverActorMultiTaskTransformer2022}, 3D Diffuser Actor~\cite{ke20243d}, and RVT-2~\cite{goyalRVT2LearningPrecise2024}.
+We note 3D-based hierarchical methods fundamentally differ from our approach by relying on 3D inputs and motion planners to generate trajectories.
+We provide additional discussion on these differences in Appendix~\ref{app:rlbench18}.

-\para{Training and evaluation protocol} Each method is trained on 100 demonstrations per task.
-Although RLBench tasks include multiple variations, we restrict training to variation 0 to reduce computational cost.
-Evaluation is mainly conducted on 60 tasks compared with ACT and DP, each with 25 demonstrations.
-A subset of 10 widely used tasks (refers to Table~\ref{tab:task_success}) is used for comparison with Octo and ablation study.
+\para{Training and evaluation protocol} To ensure broad and representative evaluation, our main benchmark is conducted on a tailored set of 60 RLBench tasks, where CoA is compare with ACT and DP, Each method is trained on 100 demonstrations and evluated on 25 demonstrations per task.
+For ACT and DP, we follow the RLBench training protocol introduced in~\cite{shridharGenerativeImageAction}, which is detailed in Appendix~\ref{app:Hyperparameters}.
+To better demonstrate the effectiveness of our modeling paradigm, we align our base architecture with ACT and introduce modifications primarily in the transformer decoder, as detailed in Section~\ref{sec:Implement}.
+The strong performance of these baselines—such as perfect success rates on tasks like \textit{Sweep Dust} and competitive results on others (Table~\ref{tab:task_success})—confirms that all reference models are properly trained.
+For comparison with Octo, we adopt the evaluation subset RLBench-10 proposed in~\cite{zhang2025effective} and use the reported results.
+This subset is also used for our ablation studies for convenience.
+To facilitate comparison with 3D-based hierarchical methods, we evaluate on the RLBench-18 split~\cite{shridharPerceiverActorMultiTaskTransformer2022}, using reported results from prior work~\cite{goyalRVT2LearningPrecise2024}.